pixos/palmtrie/README.md

 for the uniform traffic and the reverse-byte order scanning, respectively.
 The `classbench` directory stores the results for the ClassBench dataset.

+Note that this evaluation script requires the following command:

+* wget
+* tar (with gzip support)
+* gunzip

 ## APIs

 ### Initialization